When I was writing this article, I remembered a dialogue from a TV show which I watched in Japan more than a decade ago. It went like:

 - 40g fennel seeds

-- Cut or break the dried ginger and licorice root into small pieces.
+- Cut or break the dried ginseng and licorice root into small pieces.
 You can also do this by running the roots in an electric blender for a few seconds on low power.

 - Combine the rest of ingredients in a clean jar and mix.